Image: ShutterStock

 Why Do Babies Scratch Their Face?

 According to research, touching one’s face is an instinct that babies develop in utero.
-It is considered a sign of healthy fetal development, and the habit continues after birth.
+Nyaz Didehbani, a UT Southwestern Medical Center psychiatrist, says, “Some research suggests it is a sign of healthy development.
+It is also the first sign of sensory nerves developing in the face.”
 Exploring one’s body and the desire to sense new sensations could make a baby touch their face and scratch it accidentally.
 It could be the reason for scratch marks on the baby’s face when no other apparent reasons are present (1).

 Although babies have thin nails, they grow pretty fast.
 Sometimes, you may need to trim them twice a week (3).
 If you forget to upkeep, a baby may accidentally scratch themselves at any time.